cancui/EMG-Signal-Processing-Library/README.md

-# EMG/ECG Signal Processing Library
+# EMG/ECG Signal Processing Library (graphed signals below!)

 - This is a specialized real-time signal processing library for EMG and ECG signals
 - This library provides the tools to extract muscle effort information from EMG signals and heart rate from ECG signals in real time